Finding Mevlana Rumi: My Journey to Unveil Hidden Sufi Teachings

-This post is a curation of some of literature related to Mevlana Rumi, as part of my journey to discover Tasawwuf and the hidden teachings of the Sufis.
+This post is my personal story about how I discovered Mevlana Rumi.
+This is part of my journey to understand Tasawwuf and the hidden teachings of the Sufis.

-Sufis Portrayed as Cultural Icons Not as Spiritual Guides
+Mevlana Rumis Portrayed as a Cultural Icon Not as a Spiritual Guide

 The Incorrect Portrayal of Sufis Distracts Seekers